crums-io/skipledger/docs/paper.md

 is that it also enables succint proofs of the order of the commitments, themselves.
 The scheme's efficiency in areas requiring audit, integrity, and non-repudiation are discussed and contrasted with other approaches.
 The scheme's applicability to blockchain protocols (more efficient off-chain proofs) is noted.
-Finally, the paper posits if blockchains can create tokens of value in their ledger entries, then so may private ledgers.
+Finally, the paper posits if blockchains can create tokens of value in their ledger entries, then so too may private ledgers.

 <br/>